unclejack/debian2docker/README.md

 debian2docker has the following goals:

 1. Remain minimal - no package installation
-2. Become a new base for boot2docker.
-3. Offer only the minimal tooling required to run Docker and its containers.
+2. Offer only the minimal tooling required to run Docker and its containers.
-4. Make use of Debian binary packages - avoid lengthy compilation times.
+3. Make use of Debian binary packages - avoid lengthy compilation times.
-5. If a package is broken or has problems, it should be fixed upstream and used.
+4. If a package is broken or has problems, it should be fixed upstream and used.

 ### Why Debian?